SubrataSarkar32/hsecure/README.md

 To enable https in firefox localy in your rpi you need to generate the .pkcs12 of your certificate using openssl and import the certificate in Firefox settings.

-5) Voila you have a running home security system with rpi
+5) Voila! you have a running home security system with rpi\
+Now whenever a person gets detected, you can get notifications on your phone in Pushbullet app once you provide the api key